JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

 .. type:: LabelEnc.OneOfK

-   A multi-class encoding that uses the one of the two matrix dimensions to denote the label.
-In other words it uses an indicater-encoding to explicitly state which label an observation represents and which it does not represent, by only setting one element of each observation to ``1`` and the rest to ``0``
+   A multi-class encoding that uses one of the two matrix dimensions to denote the label.
+More precisely other words it uses an indicator-encoding to explicitly state what class an observation represents and what it does not represent, by only setting one element of each observation to ``1`` and the rest to ``0``